Tamara L. F.

 De Beuf, PhD

-Research Interests
+Research Focus

 Research Values

 In my work, the applicability of research findings and their relevance for practitioners are paramount.
 I am attentive to implementation issues (e.g., my PhD project) and strive for accessible science communication.
 For example, the findings of my doctoral research were communicated to secure youth care services and practitioners via this information leaflet.
-These values also translate into my work as associate editor of the online peer-reviewed magazine In-Mind that aims to make psychological science accessible to a broad audience.
+These values also translate into my work as editor-in-chief of the online peer-reviewed magazine In-Mind that aims to make psychological science accessible to a broad audience.

 Lastly, I embrace open science practices and the preregistration of studies, and I value (adversarial) collaboration.
 My Open Science Framework page can be accessed here.